armbian/documentation/docs/build-framework/switches/performance.md

 - `yes`
 - `no` (default)

-Use tmpfs (RAM) for build working directories.
-Speeds up I/O-heavy stages on hosts with plenty of RAM; needs enough memory to hold the working set.
+Mounts a RAM-backed tmpfs over the build working directories, so the churn of unpacking, patching and compiling never touches a physical disk.
+This can noticeably speed up I/O-heavy stages, but the mount is sized at up to 99% of RAM, so the host needs enough free memory to hold the entire working set or the build will run out of space.
+It is honoured only when the build runs as root on Linux and outside a Dockerfile build; in those unsupported contexts the setting is quietly skipped.
+Off by default; enable it on a well-provisioned host where the working directory is the bottleneck.

 #### PREFER_NATIVE_ARMHF